 Once you determine the migration path available to you, proceed through the remainder of this chapter to prepare and perform the RADIUS migration.

 RSA RADIUS System Requirements

-RSA RADIUS hardware requirements are the same as the Authentication Manager requirements listed in "Hardware and Operating System Requirements" on page 43.
-However, only the operating systems the table in the previous section are supported for RADIUS.
+RSA RADIUS hardware requirements are the same as the Authentication Manager requirements listed in "Hardware and Operating System Requirements" on page 39.
+However, only the following operating systems are supported for RADIUS: